 Is The Bonvoy Brilliant Amex Worth It?

 As I mentioned at the beginning of this post, I have the Bonvoy Brilliant Card.
-It’s not a card that I put spending on, but rather it’s a card that I have for the perks.
+It’s not a card that I put much spending on, but rather it’s a card that I have for the perks.

 To me, that’s an excellent deal.
 The card has plenty of other perks that others may find valuable, but which I personally don’t get much value out of: